Priscilla-Lawson/portfolil/README.md

 - Project showcase section with descriptions and links
 - Contact form

-## How to View
-1. Clone the repository:
-2. Open the `index.html` file in your web browser

 ## Future Improvements
 - Add more projects as I build them
 - Include animations or interactive elements